GLBRC/contort/README.md

 	destination = user input
 	sources of files = from the runFindGEOAddresses module

-#### GEOquery( ):
+#### GEOannotate( ):

     Organize the GEO series files

+    This is a replacement for R and GEOquery.
+This will organize the GEO data available.

-    This first finds and copies all series_matrix.txt.gz files from the FTP download.
+    This first finds and copies all soft.gz files for all GSE (series) data in the GEO download from the previous steps.
+Using GEOparse, the metadata for each gene is collected and concatentated with the normalized data present for each series.

-    These files are then unzipped and used to create the series.txt input file.
-    Run the Rscript GEO_annotate.r - requires GEOpatch.r
-    Runs GEOquery in R to download and combine the annotation with the log2 normalized data in the GSE files.
-    This is then written to a new file for use in downstream steps.
+    The new files are written for downstream steps and the copied soft.gz files are deleted.

 #### gffMatch( GBFF ):